 For optimal completion time and communication of proposed changes, submissions should be Microsoft Word documents or Google Docs.
 I edit with the Track Changes tool in Microsoft Word or the Suggesting mode in Google Docs, and I provide instructions to help you efficiently review and implement the edits.

 You have two options for how edits are displayed in your document.
-If you want to review each one, you can choose to have all changes tracked; you’ll see basic corrections (such as grammar, usage, and punctuation) as well as wider proposed changes (edits beyond the sentence level) and queries (issues for your consideration).
-If instead you want to address only the wider proposals and questions, without considering and implementing each basic edit, you’ll receive a document containing mostly queries; basic edits will be made without tracking.
-My editing methods and quality are the same for both options; the only difference is the number and level of editorial marks you want to see in your document.
+If you want to review each one, you can choose to have all changes tracked.
+You’ll see basic corrections (such as grammar, spelling, and punctuation) as well as proposed changes at the sentence level and wider issues for your consideration.
+If instead you want to address only the wider proposals and questions, without having to review and implement each basic edit, you’ll receive a document showing recommended changes for clarity, structure, and so forth, while basic edits will be taken care of without being shown.
+My editing methods and quality are the same for both options; the only difference is in the number and level of editorial marks you want to see in your document.

-There are also options for the number of manuscript revisions to be made.
-If you’re able to finalize the editing process after reviewing my changes and queries, then the project is completed after one editing pass.
-If you rewrite, add, or reorganize any text based on my queries, or make other significant changes, you’re welcome to ask for a second pass, in which I’ll edit all new or revised text to ensure its continuity with the original text.
-This is considered additional work, although it will take less time than a first pass; an updated quote will be given for any further editing requested.
+You also have options for the number of manuscript revisions to be made.
+If you’re able to finalize the editing process after reviewing my changes and notes, then the project is completed after one editing pass.
+If you rewrite, add, or reorganize any text based on my notes, or if you make other significant changes, you’re welcome to ask for a second pass, in which I’ll edit your new or revised text to ensure its correctness and continuity with the original text.
+This is considered additional work, though it will take less time than the first pass, so you’ll receive an updated quote for any further editing requested.